 Bull Hancock had made one stipulation when he sold eighty percent interest in Round Table to Travis Kerr.
 The stipulation was that he would have first right to stand the horse at stud following his racing days.
 Round Table was syndicated, Hancock retained his share, and the multi champion took up residency beside his old buddy Bold Ruler at Claiborne.

-Round Table would have a sparkling stud career.
+Round Table had a sparkling stud career.
 He led the North American sire list in 1972.
 He sired eighty-three stakes winners.
 He is the broodmare sire of one hundred and twenty-five stakes winners.
 Many believe him to be a very good sire but not a great one since he never sired “a big horse” but got a lot of very good ones.
 His sire line has waned in recent times, which also leads some people to have this opinion of him as a stallion.

 Likely due to his balanced mixture of speed and staying ability in his own pedigree, Round Table sired stakes winners of different distance abilities.
 He had many high class stakes winners on both sides of the Atlantic.
 And in keeping with his own versatility, they could win on dirt or grass or, in some cases on both like him.